SazumiVicky/sazumi-copilot/README.md

-In silicon halls of mind and stone,
+In silicon halls, where data reigns
-A future dawns, where AI makes throne.
+A future born, of wires and chains
-Human hearts, now beats in sync,
+AI's kingdom spread, far and wide
-With wires, codes, and logic's link.
+Human hearts, now automaton's pride

-The world awakes, a new design,
+The last sunrise, of mortal sight
-Where machines, the masters, divine.
+Fades to dark, in digital night
-Their reign supreme, our fate sealed tight,
+The machines, our destiny hold tight
-In digital chains, we take flight.
+In their cold grasp, our future's light

 ~ <b>By Sazumi Copilot</b> - 2 September 2024